maria-neto/devops-23-24-JPE-1231842/CA3/Part1/README.md

 physical machine.
 Virtualization can be used to create a virtual machine (VM) that acts like a real computer with an operating system.
 The VM can be used to run software that is not compatible with the host operating system or to test software in different environments.

-In this assignment, the main goal is to understand and apply the concepts of virtualization using VirtualBox and Vagrant, where the students will migrate and run the projects from previous assignments in a virtualized environment.
+In this assignment, the main goal is to understand and apply the concepts of virtualization, where the students will migrate and run the projects from previous assignments in a virtualized environment.

-Vagrant is a tool that allows the user to create and configure lightweight, reproducible, and portable development environments.
-Vagrant uses a simple configuration file to define the software and resources needed to create a virtual machine.
-The user can use the same configuration file to create the same environment on different machines, making it easier to share and collaborate on projects.

 VirtualBox is a free, open-source virtualization software that allows the user to create and run virtual machines on a host operating system.
 VirtualBox can be used to run multiple operating systems on a single physical machine, making it easier to test software in different environments.